Skip to main content

 Remaining 1's After All the 1's Have Been Played

-• Often times, in the beginning of the game, a player will receives a number 1 clue that touches a bunch of 1's.
+• Often times a player will receive a number 1 clue that touches a bunch of 1's.
 In these situations, they will play them all from oldest to newest (using the 1's Assumption).

 • If all of the 1's have been successfully played on the stacks and a player still has 1's remaining in their hand, they should mark them as useful pink cards and hold on to them for later.